January 30, 2019

-Dream Team targets T-cell lymphoma using CAR-modified cells
+Dream Team targets T-cell lymphoma using CAR-modified cells in experimental therapy

 A Dream Team assembled by Stand Up To Cancer will receive $8 million in funding to research the use of modified immune cells to fight the rare and often deadly T-cell lymphoma, a type of blood cancer.
 Investigators either will use a patient’s own T cells — the warriors of the immune system — or a type of immune cells known as natural killer (NK) cells — the first line of defense against cancer cells.

 Both approaches will use chimeric antigen receptors (CAR) to activate the immune system to recognize and attack cancer cells.
 This is done by genetically modifying the T cells or NK cells to produce a protein (called a receptor) that recognizes another protein (called an antigen) on the surface of cancer cells.
 This recognition allows the modified immune cells to identify and destroy the cancer.
 The modified cells are then multiplied by the hundreds of millions and infused back into the patient to fight the disease.

 Dream Team investigators from MD Anderson will focus on using CAR-modified NK cells to treat the cancer, which makes up less than 15 percent of non-Hodgkin lymphoma cases in the U.S., according to the American Cancer Society.
 Using immunotherapies to tackle T-cell lymphoma has presented the challenge of targeting cancer-causing T cells without harming other cells of the immune system.

 Dream Team principal investigator Katy Rezvani, M.D., Ph.D., professor of Stem Cell Transplantation and Cellular Therapy at MD Anderson, and her team generate CAR-modified NK cells using umbilical cord blood from the institution’s umbilical-cord blood bank.
 The bank stores cord blood cells donated by mothers from Houston-area hospitals.